-ARPU, on the other hand, generates a snapshot of how well you’re doing at a given stage of the customer journey rather than across their lifetime.
+ARPU, on the other hand, generates a snapshot of how well you’re doing at a given stage of the active customer journey rather than across their customer lifetime.
 As such, it’s more useful for evaluating the effectiveness of your communications channels, how well your messaging resonates with customers and how appealing your price point is within your target market.

 How do I calculate ARPU?

 In its simplest terms, calculating your ARPU is really straightforward.
-Simply calculate the number of users, or paying users in a given time period (b) and divide your total revenue for that period (a) by this number.
+Simply calculate the number of active users, or paying users in a given time period (b) and divide your total revenue for that period (a) by this number.

 a / b = ARPU

 Since most SaaS companies use a monthly subscription model driving monthly revenue, most will find that a month is the best period within which to measure ARPU, but things get a little more complicated if you offer annual plan or quarterly subscriptions.
 Likewise, if you use feature-based pricing this may further complicate matters.